Brentford v Wolves stopped for 20 minutes after drone flies over stadium during Premier League match

 The game was stopped in the 28th minute, and restarted after the drone flew away before the operator could be located or identified.

-Premier League rules state any unauthorised drone around a stadium during a game must see the players leave the pitch for safety reasons.
+Premier League rules state that any unauthorised drone around a stadium during a game obliges the players to leave the pitch for safety reasons.

 The reasoning is that an unidentified drone could pose a terror threat, as well as being a possible attempt to broadcast live footage illegally.